-Many people think that hiring a Peachtree City, GA auto accident attorney means that they are filing a lawsuit.
+Many people think that hiring a Peachtree City car accident lawyer means that they are filing a lawsuit.
 This is not the case.
 An attorney can help you through the stages that come before and after filing a lawsuit (if a lawsuit is even necessary).
 There are situations where it is most practical to file a lawsuit (multiple accident claims, denied fault, underinsured/uninsured drivers), but the majority of car accident cases can be settled out of court.
 If you do file a lawsuit, you will likely end up doing so some weeks or months after the accident.
 Yet, you want to contact an attorney as soon as you can after the incident to ensure the best chance of a fair recovery.

 A dispute can be settled before filing a lawsuit, before the trial, and even during the trial.
 A car accident lawyer in Peachtree, GA can help you to determine if and when it is appropriate to file a lawsuit and handle the settlement negotiations that come before litigation.
-Your car accident attorney will also be mindful of the statute of limitations, which is usually two years from the date of the accident (or date of death in wrongful death cases).
+Your car accident attorney will also be mindful of the Georgia statute of limitations, which is usually two years from the date of the accident (or date of death in wrongful death cases).
 If you don’t file a lawsuit within the two-year deadline, you will lose your right to do so.
-For this reason, your attorney may file a lawsuit while negotiations are ongoing, to protect your legal rights, if the statute has almost run out.
+For this reason, your attorney may file a lawsuit while negotiations are ongoing, to protect your legal rights if the statute has almost run out.

 Whenever someone is injured in a car accident and files a lawsuit, they enter into a personal injury case, where they must prove their claim.
 This means that you will have to be able to prove certain factors and specifics to determine who is at fault, why that person or company is at fault, the severity and long term effects of your injuries, and more.
 Following are the basic claims that you’ll have to prove:

-- Duty of Care: The other driver owed a duty of care to others on the road, including yourself.
+The other driver owed a duty of care to others on the road, including yourself.
 This is his or her legal responsibility to drive safely and follow the rules of the road.

-- Injuries Resulted: The driver’s breach of duty caused your injuries.
+The driver’s breach of duty caused your injuries.
 The injuries are documented and shown to have a causal link to the actions of the other driver.
 If no injury occurred, you cannot recover any compensation from the at-fault driver in a personal injury case.

 Every case is different when it comes to proving fault and a causal link to injuries.
 Some are very clear and simple, like when a driver runs a red light and strikes another vehicle, causing immediately apparent injury, such as severely broken bones.
-Others are more complex, like when a person rear-ends a front driver, who may have been driving and braking recklessly, or who may have less obvious injuries.
+Others are more complex, like when a person rear-ends a vehicle, who may have been driving and braking recklessly, or who may have less obvious injuries.

 Large insurance companies are often successful defendants with plenty of resources and a good chance of winning the case or getting the recovery amount lowered.
 This means that there are some cases where they will attempt to push your claim to a jury trial.